translate/pootle/docs/server/commands.rst

 done by Pootle when you create a new project.

-Using the ``--cleanup`` command line option, languages added to projects that no longer have matching files on the filesystem will be deleted.
+Using the ``--cleanup`` command line option, languages added to projects that have no matching files on the filesystem will be disabled.

 .. _commands#list_languages: